bitrise-io/devcenter/_articles/reviews/managing-files-on-bitrise-draft.md

 ### Uploading files to use in your build

 If your build requires any files to make it work, upload them to the Generic File Storage.
 The Generic File Storage accepts any file type, all you need to do is provide a unique ID and upload the file.
+There are two restrictions:

-The only restriction is that the file cannot be bigger than 5 MB.
+* the file cannot be bigger than 5 MB
+* you can only store a total of 5 different files at the same time.
+If you want to upload more, you need to delete one of the files in the storage.

 1. Go to the Dashboard.
 2. Open the app you want to add files to.